Polina Leschenko

 Polina Leschenko was born in St Petersburg into a family of musicians and began playing the piano under her father’s guidance at the age of six.
-Two years later she made her solo début with the Leningrad Symphony Orchestra in St Petersburg.
+Two years later she made her solo debut with the Leningrad Symphony Orchestra in St Petersburg.
 She studied with Sergei Leschenko, Vitali Margulis, Pavel Gililov, Alexandre Rabinovitch-Barakovsky and Christopher Elton.
 At the age of 16 she received her Higher Diploma with the greatest distinction from the Royal Conservatory of Brussels.

 Leschenko works with orchestras around the world including the Hallé, London Mozart Players, Scottish Chamber, Bournemouth Symphony, Britten Sinfonia, Orquesta de Euskadi, Russian National and Australian Chamber orchestras.
-An accomplished and admired chamber musician, Polina Leschenko also performs frequently at many festivals, including Aldeburgh, Risor, West Cork, Stiift, Moritzburg, Progetto Martha Argerich in Lugano and Musiktage Mondsee.
+An accomplished and admired chamber musician, Polina Leschenko also performs frequently at many festivals, including Aldeburgh, Risor, West Cork, Stift, Moritzburg, Progetto Martha Argerich in Lugano and Musiktage Mondsee.
 Regular collaborations with artists include Ivry Gitlis, Sol Gabetta, Patricia Kopatchinskaja, Mark Drobinsky, Julia Fischer, Alexander Sitkovetsky, Natalie Clein and Priya Mitchell.

 The 2009/2010 season includes concerto performances with the Hallé, London Mozart Players and Scottish Chamber Orchestra as well as the Armenian Philharmonic, Irish Chamber Orchestra, i Pomeriggi Musicali and the Bern Symphony.
-The season also includes chamber music and recitals around the UK and Europe, including the Bruknerfest, the Pharos trust and the Schwetzingen festival.
+The season also includes chamber music and recitals around the UK and Europe, including the Brucknerfest, the Pharos Trust and the Schwetzingen Festival.

 Polina Leschenko has given major solo recitals in Vienna’s Konzerthaus, Amsterdam’s Concertgebouw and New York’s Carnegie Hall as well as in Salzburg, London, Paris, Brussels, Minnesota and Atlanta.
 In September 2008 she toured South America with the Hallé Orchestra and Sir Mark Elder.
-Robert Beale wrote in the Manchester Evenging News, “Leschenko…combines power and lyrical fluency…the piece became a series of ever more vivid episodes held together by its melodic transformations as well as its keyboard histrionics.
-The Chopin too, was dazzling and charming at the same time.”
+Robert Beale wrote in the Manchester Evening News, “Leschenko…combines power and lyrical fluency…the piece became a series of ever more vivid episodes held together by its melodic transformations as well as its keyboard histrionics.
+The Chopin, too, was dazzling and charming at the same time.”